-- After adjusting for average wage growth, the average weekly total disability payment decreased between 2002 and 2020, then increased from 2020 to 2022. - For non-COVID-19 claims, in 2022, wage-adjusted weekly total disability benefits averaged about \$733.
-Adjusted average weekly total disability benefits were 9% lower in 2022 than in 2002, but increased 3% from 2021 to 2022.
-This increase could be partially explained by the statutory increase in the minimum TTD rate to 20% of the maximum TTD rate.
+statutory increase in the minimum TTD rate to 20% of the maximum TTD rate.
 This increase took effect in October 2021.
-See appendix B for details about the law. - When COVID-19 claims were included, adjusted average weekly total disability benefits increased 5% from 2020 to 2022, which can be attributed to the higher weekly wages of many workers with COVID-19 claims. - For COVID-19 claims in 2022, wage-adjusted weekly total disability benefits averaged about \$795.
-Most COVID-19 indemnity claims were filed by workers included in the COVID-19 presumption, which covered first responders, corrections workers and health care workers, many of whom have higher weekly wages compared with all other workers. - TPD benefits declined between 2002 and 2015, but steadily increased from 2015 to 2022. - For non-COVID-19 claims, wage-adjusted weekly TPD benefits averaged about \$410 in 2022.
-Average TPD benefits in 2020 and 2021 were similar to 2002 levels, then increased 7% from 2021 to 2022. - When COVID-19 claims were included, TPD benefits increased 8% from 2019 to 2022. - For COVID-19 claims in 2022, wage-adjusted weekly TPD benefits averaged about \$348. - For both benefit types, much of the decrease occurred between 2002 and 2008.
+See Appendix B for details about the law.

+- When COVID-19 claims were included, adjusted average weekly total disability benefits increased 5% from 2020 to 2022, which can be attributed to the higher weekly wages of many workers with COVID-19 claims.
+From 2022 to 2023, there was a 4% decrease in adjusted average weekly total disability benefits, due to the decline in COVID-19 claims in 2023. - For COVID-19 claims, wage-adjusted weekly total disability benefits averaged about \$812 in 2023.
+During the pandemic, most COVID-19 indemnity claims were filed by workers included in the COVID-19 presumption, which covered first responders, corrections workers and health care workers, many of whom have higher weekly wages compared with all other injured workers.
+The COVID-19 presumption sunset Jan.
+13, 2023.
+After the presumption sunset, most of the workers receiving indemnity benefits for COVID-19 were health care workers. - TPD benefits declined between 2003 and 2015, but steadily increased from 2015 to 2023. - Wage-adjusted weekly TPD benefits averaged \$390 in 2023, both for non-COVID-19 claims and when COVID-19 claims were included.
+Average TPD benefits increased 4% from 2019 to 2023. - ➢ For COVID-19 claims in 2023, wage-adjusted weekly TPD benefits averaged about \$413.